 A payment system should establish explicit rules and procedures that address fully any credit losses it may face as a result of any individual or combined default among its participants with respect to any of their obligations to the payment system.
 These rules and procedures should address how potentially uncovered credit losses would be allocated, including the repayment of any funds a payment system may borrow from liquidity providers.
 These rules and procedures should also indicate the payment system’s process to replenish any financial resources that the payment system may employ during a stress event, so that the payment system can continue to operate in a safe and sound manner.

 The UNISS is supported by clear rules and procedures which must be signed off by the participants.
 The rules lay out the default management procedures and associated penalties.
-These provisions are supported by Section 43 and 44 of the Act which grants superior rights to a collateral taker over any other creditors and section 40 of the Act which lays out the enforceability of financial collateral arrangements in case of default.
+These provisions are supported by Section 43 and 44 of the NPS Act which grants superior rights to a collateral taker over any other creditors and section 40 of the Act which lays out the enforceability of financial collateral arrangements in case of default.

 Conclusion:

 Payments are settled using funds held in participants’ settlement accounts at BoU, and these accounts cannot be overdrawn.
-The mode of settlement in UNISS is designed to ensure that there is no credit risk between the participants.
+The mode of settlement in UNISS is designed to ensure that the FMI bears minimal credit risk. there is no credit risk between the participants.
 Credit risk exposure between the participants and the Operator arises through the provision of the ILF.
 However, this is mitigated by the designation of eligible collateral in form of treasury bills.
 In addition, the funds must be repaid before end of day short of which the collateral is liquidated.

 Overall, the Principle is considered Observed.